dpelengic/LoanCalculator/README.md

 # LoanCalculator

+A small web application made in Angularjs, which calculates property loan amortization plan.
-Calculate property loan amortization plan, and compare if renting is more worth it than buying for your case.
+The app also (optionally) compares if renting is more worth it, than buying, over a predefined time period.